Utility Token Mastery: A Comprehensive Overview for Crypto Enthusiasts in 2026

 -

-Most regulators, especially the CFTC, just call it a commodity instead of a security or utility token.
-That regulatory clarity is a big reason why institutions feel safer with Bitcoin compared to other digital assets.
+Almost without exception, the regulators, especially the CFTC, just label it a commodity rather than a security or utility token.
+One of the main factors why institutions have embraced Bitcoin as the less risky one compared to other digital assets is this very regulatory certainty.

 Real-World Utility Token Examples and Applications